Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

     }
 ```

-For button-type actions, you can also use [`InputAction.triggered`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_triggered) which will true if at any time in the current frame, the action was performed.
+For button-type actions, you can also use [`InputAction.triggered`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_triggered) which will be true if the action was performed at any time in the current frame.

 ```
     private InputAction buttonAction;